Navigating Leadership Challenges in Law Firms

 Strategic plans that involve increased levels of risk taking will require leadership on several levels to implement and sustain.
 For example, firms that decide to move away from certain types of work in favor of more profitable opportunities are likely to experience short run difficulty.
 This is because lawyers may need to retool or move their practice to another firm.
 Also, clients providing the firm with material volumes of business will be phased out.
 Finally, the remaining professional and administrative personnel will experience a period of change.

-To succeed, a plan of this type will need strong leadership.
+A plan of this type will need strong leadership to succeed.
 Firms should assess their leadership capability and make their assessment relevant in the strategic planning process.
 Firms that can quickly identify and promote their best leaders increase their ability to reach their potential.

-Is your firm allowing their best leaders and managers to ascend?
+Is your firm allowing its best leaders and managers to ascend?